Skip to content

 When it comes to domains, Bluehost offers a free domain name with many of its hosting packages.
 SiteGround doesn’t include a free domain name with any of its packages.

 Both companies offer hosting for unlimited websites on their second-tier plans and above.
-So if you’re planning on building out a portfolio of sites for yourself or clients, this is a great feature to pay attention to as well!
+So if you’re planning on building out a portfolio of sites for yourself or clients, this is a great feature to pay attention to as well.

 Winner: Bluehost because it offers a free domain.
-Other than this benefit, all else is fairly equal between the two.

 11. Migrations